MissNeerajSharma/MissNeerajSharma/README.md

 <h1> Hi there 👋 I am Neeraj Sharma!</h1>

 ![alt text](https://github.com/MissNeerajSharma/MissNeerajSharma/blob/main/1.gif)<br>
 “To understand and analyze the data you have to think like a statistician, and to make decisions based on the patterns in the dataset you have to think like an analyst and to make data products you have to think like a programmer.
-This is what Data Science is."
+This is what Data Science is."[ Quote Source: Aman Kharwal]

 <h3>About Me</h3>
 I am working as Data Scientist(R&D Department) for Startup Company. 🖥️